EvgeniyMukhamedjanov/liquid-ajax-cart/docs/guide.md

 ### Show/hide a cart section on a button click

-Write some CSS to show your cart section if a specific `body` CSS class exists.
+Write some CSS to show your Shopify Ajax cart section if a specific `body` CSS class exists.

 </div>
 <div class="{{ right_column_classes }}" markdown="1">